-H&H’s guide to the Royal Ascot dress code (yes you can wear a jumpsuit) - Horse & Hound
+Royal Ascot dress code: Horse & Hound's useful last-minute guide

 - Younger boys, aged 12 or under, should be dressed smartly but are not required to wear a jacket or tie.

-Don’t miss our full report from Royal Ascot in Horse & Hound — on sale Thursday, 29 June
+Don’t miss our full report from Royal Ascot in Horse & Hound magazine — on sale Thursday, 28 June.